A new algorithm to determine the creation or depletion term of parabolic equations from boundary measurements: Numerical examples

 \item {\it Test 2.} We test the case when the function $c_{\rm true}$ is a step function with two rectangular inclusions.
 This example is interesting since $c_{\rm true}$ is not smooth and the gap at the boundaries of the inclusions is high.
 The function $c_{\rm true}$ is given by

-The numerical results for this case is displayed in Figure \ref{fig 2}.
+The numerical results for this case {are} displayed in Figure \ref{fig 2}.
 One can observe in Figures \ref{2c}--\ref{2d} that the reconstructed rectangular shape and location of the inclusion are satisfactory.
 The true maximal value of the function $c_{\rm true}$ is 10.
 The reconstructed maximal value of the function $c_{\rm comp}$ is 10.98.
-The relative error is 9.80\%.
 Similarly to the previous test, it is evident from Figure \ref{2e} that our method converges fast.

 \item {\it Test 3.} We test the case of two circular inclusions.
 In this case, the function $c_{\rm comp}$ is a step function with high gap at the boundary of the inclusions.
 The function $c_{\rm true}$ is given by